reginaldford/sms/readme.md

-# STATUS QUO:
+# Intro:

 SMS Stands for Symbolic Math System.
 The application is a minimal algebraic system and a functional programming language.
 The SMS language is lexically scoped, weakly typed, and functional.
 SMS currently has no compiler.

-The C prorgam compiles to a terminal application which interprets commands like `a = 4 * cos(0.5);` and `rm a;` to calculate, set, and destroy variables.
+The C program compiles to a terminal application which interprets commands like `a = 4 * cos(0.5);` and `rm a;` to calculate, set, and destroy variables.

 The program currently parses, evaluates, and stores mathematical expressions, strings, and data structures like arrays and contexts.
 Contexts are user defined objects with key-value pairs.
 Functions can also be called with lexical scoping for variables and functions.

 To exit the program, use `ctrl + c` or enter `exit;` The syntax is expected to rapidly change for a while.
 The variable names must start with underscores or a letter and variables can store mathematical expressions, strings, numbers, contexts and arrays of the forementioned things.

-After a command, the garbage collector is executed.
-The garbage collector uses the stop and copy algorithm.
-The whitespace characters in the provided examples are optional, and are for readability.
+Supported functions so far (in double precision):

+`+, -, *, /, ^, ln, exp, abs, sin, cos, tan, sinh, cosh, tanh, sec, csc, cot, sqrt, if, ==, >, <`

+In SMS, whitespace characters (outside of a string) are ignored.
 All commands end with a semicolon (;) .
 You can try the following examples:

-Direct calculations can be performed with any mathematical expression followed by a semicolon.
+Direct calculations can be performed with any mathematical expression:
-The resulting value will be calculated and printed to the screen, but not stored for later use:

 `2 + sqrt(7);`